 Since it was Jesus' custom to keep the Sabbath and Paul's as well, true Christians should imitate Paul in this regard.
 There is never any indication in the Bible that Jesus somehow kept Sunday.

 It should be noted that there is additional evidence that many Christians kept attending synagogue services, which were always on Saturday, for decades after the death of Paul.
-One way this can be demonstrated is that some Jews developed a test in the form of a curse contained within a prayer (called the Shemoneh Esreh) around 80-90 A.D. to detect presence of Christians.
+One way this can be demonstrated is that some Jews developed a test in the form of a curse contained within a prayer (called the Shemoneh Esreh) around 80-90 A.D. to detect presence of Christians (which some Jews called Minim).
 James Parkes noted:

 The purpose of the malediction is to detect the presence of Minim, for if they were invited to pronounce the Eighteen Benedictions, they would inevitably omit that particular paragraph from them.
 The fact that the test was a statement made in the synagogue service shows that at the time of making it the Judeo-Christians still frequented the synagogue.
 There would be no point otherwise in trying to prevent them from leading prayers (Parkes JW.
 The conflict of the church and the synagogue: a study in the origins of antisemitism.
 Volume 1 of History of antisemitism.
 The Soncino press, 1934, p.
 78).